conceptdev/sandbox/sandbox/gamedev/unity/samples/azure-mobile-apps-unity-racer.md

 ### Starting the game

-1. In the Unity Project window, navigate to the **Assets/Azure Easy Tables sample game assets/Scenes** folder.
+1. In the Unity Project window, navigate to the **Assets/Scenes** folder.

 1. Double click the **MenuScene** to open it.